-(2) No person who, in good faith, provides information to or testifies before the Integrity Commissioner is liable for loss or damage caused by the provision of the information or the testimony.
+(2) No person who, in good faith, provides information to or testifies before the Integrity Commissioner under this Act or any other Act is liable for loss or damage caused by the provision of the information or the testimony.
+S.Nu.
+2005,c.8,s.1(3),(4).